mijustin/justin4/content/collections/pages/hi-im-justin-jackson.md

                 text: 'Can you bootstrap a startup on the side?'
               -
                 type: text
-                text: "\_– I wrote this when Transistor was new, and not making much revenue."
+                text: "\_– I wrote this when Transistor was new and not making much revenue."
       -
         type: listItem
         content: